codesyracuse/mentor-ship/Sec|DevOps/Security/x_helloworld.md

 # SMART
 ## Specific
-The specific goal is to learn the basics of
+The specific goal is to learn the basics of Cyber Security by reading through material.

 ## Measurable
     - use git repo: